OfficeDev/office-js-docs-reference/docs/requirement-sets/common/add-in-commands-requirement-sets.md

 The add-in commands **1.3** requirement set introduces manifest markup that enables an add-in to customize the placement of a custom tab on the Office ribbon and to insert built-in Office ribbon controls into custom control groups.

-The following table lists the add-in commands requirement sets, the Office client applications that support that requirement set, and the **minimum** builds or versions for those applications.
+The following table lists the add-in commands requirement sets, the supported Office client applications, and the **minimum** builds or versions for those applications where applicable.

 | Requirement set | Office on Windows<br>- Microsoft 365 subscription<br>- retail perpetual Office 2016 and later | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web |
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|